In this post we will go through the general framework for how to deal with a bad boss.

 - Summary: How To Deal With a Bad Boss

 Who’s got more power?
 He who knows that if worst come to worst, he’ll win.

-In a street altercation, that would mean not being afraid if it came to blows.
+Holding the trump card in a street altercation would mean not being afraid if it came to blows.

 Who lets ahole bosses trample on their rights?
 Those who don’t know their rights